 Comprehensive observability provides visibility into which MCP tools teams use, tracking usage patterns, and understanding data access across organizations.
 This transforms shadow AI into governed AI infrastructure with complete audit trails and real-time monitoring.

-Enterprise compliance readiness through SOC 2 Type II attestation and compliance-ready logging enables AI deployment in regulated industries where security attestation is non-negotiable.
+Enterprise compliance readiness through SOC 2 Type II audited security controls, compliance with HIPAA standards, BAA availability, and compliance-ready logging enables AI deployment in regulated industries where audited security controls are non-negotiable.
 Complete audit trails, enterprise authentication, and documented security controls accelerate procurement cycles and reduce vendor review burden.

-Rapid deployment without code changes through one-click deployment, automatic OAuth protection, and pre-built enterprise connectors.
+Rapid deployment without code changes through one-click deployment, OAuth brokering for stdio and hosted MCP servers, and hosted MCP connectors run by MintMCP.
 Local MCP servers transform into production-ready services without infrastructure overhead, reducing time-to-value from weeks to minutes.

-Granular access control via Virtual MCP servers enables role-based tool exposure, credential isolation, and least-privilege enforcement.
-Security teams maintain control while developers receive instant access to AI tools through policy-based approval workflows.
+Granular access control via Virtual MCP Bundles enables per-use-case endpoints, SCIM-driven membership, tool-level allowlisting, credential management, and least-privilege enforcement.
+Security teams maintain control while developers receive access to AI tools through policy-based approval workflows.

-MintMCP works with existing AI tool deployments—Claude, ChatGPT, Cursor, and other MCP-compatible clients—without requiring changes to developer workflows.
+MintMCP works with existing AI tool deployments, Claude, ChatGPT, Gemini, Cursor, Copilot, and other MCP-compatible clients, without requiring changes to developer workflows.
 This compatibility ensures adoption without disruption while providing the governance layer that enterprise security and compliance teams require.

-For organizations seeking enterprise MCP infrastructure that balances security, compliance, and developer experience, MintMCP provides the fastest path from local development to production deployment.
+For organizations seeking enterprise MCP infrastructure that balances security, compliance, and developer experience, MintMCP provides a fast path from local development to production deployment.
 Book a demo to see how MintMCP can transform AI governance approaches.

 Frequently Asked Questions